awesomized/crc-fast-rust/README.md

 Given the heavy use of hardware intrinsics, this crate uses a decent amount of `unsafe` code.

-To help ensure memory safety, this crate is validated using [Miri](https://github.com/rust-lang/miri) on `x86_64` as well as fuzz tested using [libFuzzer](https://github.com/rust-fuzz/libfuzzer) over millions of iterations.
+To help ensure memory safety and stability, this crate is validated using [Miri](https://github.com/rust-lang/miri) on `x86_64` as well as fuzz tested using [libFuzzer](https://github.com/rust-fuzz/libfuzzer) over millions of iterations.

 ## References